rstudio-conf-2020/js-for-shiny/setup.md

 that lets developers run JavaScript on servers rather than in the user's browser.

-We won't use `node` in this workshop, but we will use [npm] (a package manager for node and JavaScript libraries).
+We won't directly use `node` in this workshop, but we will use [npm] (a package manager for node and JavaScript libraries).
 [npm] is included with an installation of `node`.